 2. Put your design on the pumpkin

-Click here to download a fun pumpkin cat-o-lantern template we created for you.
+Click here to download a fun pumpkin cat-o-lantern template we created for you or try some of the cute designs here.
 Use a permanent marker or dry-erase marker to draw your cat design on the pumpkin or tape the template on your pumpkin and use a pin to poke holes along all the cut lines into the skin of the pumpkin.
 Then remove the paper template and you’ll have a dotted outline to follow.

 3. Get the right tools for the job